 You also have a 0.50ct Esi1 GIA which is very good to excellent.
 You know that the cut is going to dictate the sparkle best, then clarity so the G colour stone is going to be the winner, right?
 Side by side, in this case no. They were equally sparkly.
 Additionally, the E had the added advantage of looking slightly larger than the G. And being £400 less.
 I’d recommended it as the best stone for the client brief.

 However the certificate addled things.
 Client was adamant he could see the inclusions in the E, (he couldn’t) and there was a difference in sparkle.
 He chose the G. This meant he went over budget on his ring which he was slightly stressed about.
 He gained a stone which looked better – on paper.
 Value-wise, he wasn’t getting a discount on the E, it was a beautiful stone, (and slightly prettier), which is what drives a diamond’s value.
 He had a stunning ring, but genuinely wouldn’t have noticed any difference with the lower cost stone if it had been set.
 We don’t recommend average diamonds.
-The certificate was a distraction.
+The GIA appraisal was a distraction.

 2. The brand you are buying from is the brand you are paying for

 If you have bought a ring from a world renowned diamond brand, then it must trump all other stones out there.
 It would not be worth the risk to reputation otherwise, right?
 Well, kind of.
 Big international brands definitely take a lot more time and care with their diamonds.
 But the premium is for the brand above the stone.
 You will have a lovely stone for sure.
 Will it quite match up to all the hype and pictures of people looking at stones through loupes on their site?
 It depends how big a premium you’ve paid for it.
+Go have a look what these renowned rings are selling for on Ebay or if they are selling, and you'll get an idea how prized the diamonds are

 Take it down a notch, and look at the premium diamond rings of some of the high street brands.
 It isn’t that they are bad stones, but when you look at specification on offer, it is the brand you are paying for.
 How else could you excuse an H-Isi1 stone as premium level?